arcanelab/RetroSim/docs/Graphics.md

 ### Sprite memory (atlas)

-A rectangular area of size 128*128 containing an array of indices into the color palette.
-Can be thought of as a bitmap atlas, comprising of color indices.
+This is where the sprite color data is stored.
+The sprite memory is a rectangular area of size 128*128 containing an array of indices into the color palette.
+It can contain multiple sprites that can be drawn by selecting the top left corner and the width/height of the sprite.

-### Sprites

-Sprites can be rendered by specifying an area in the sprite atlas area.
-The width of the atlas is defined in SPRITE_ATLAS_PITCH.

-### Bitmap
+### Bitmap memory

-480x256 byte array containing indices to the palette.
+Similar to the sprite memory, but can be up to 120K big.
+Used for 480x256 byte array containing indices to the palette.

 ## Memory layout